 To get up and running with the MetaHarper Show Tools, wear or rez the box that contains the tools and copy them to a folder in your inventory.

-- Place the MST Centerpoint: Find the “MST Venue Centerpoint” object in your show tools folder.
+- Place the MST Centerpoint: Find the “MST Centerpoint” object in your show tools folder.
 Rez this object on the ground.
 Move it to the center of your stage floor or performance area.
 If you are using a stage template for a particular theater, you may have instructions for where to place the centerpoint and what name to use for your centerpoint.
 (Some users will rez the MST Centerpoint under their stage floor to keep it out of sight, but when you are learning you can rez it directly on your stage floor, and then make the MST Centerpoint transparent in the SL Viewer’s build tools window later.)

 - Name your Centerpoint: Using your viewer, select and edit this centerpoint.
 In the build tools window, change the name of the centerpoint object to something specific to you, such as ‘My stage”.
 Note: If your venue uses MST Cameras, the venue will likely require you to name your centerpoint something specific.
 Ask the theater owner/theater manager if this applies to you should you intend to use MST Cameras.
 Otherwise, you can name your centerpoint as you desire.

-You have now rezzed the basic components you will need to quickly build and take down your performance scene.
-You can think of the above components as the digital version of an efficient stage crew, or in SL terms you can think of the above tools as theater-specific rezbox that can hold your choreography routines, special effects, scenes, and props.
+You have now rezzed the basic components that you will need to quickly build and take down your performance scene.
+You can think of the above components as the digital version of an efficient stage crew, or in SL terms, you may think of the above tools as theater-specific rezbox that can hold your choreography routines, special effects, scenes, and props.